chrismattmann/tika-python/README.md

 interface.
 This is one of the better ways to get the internal XHTML content extracted.

+The parser interface needs the following environment variable set on the console for printing of the extracted content.

+export PYTHONIOENCODING=utf8

 ```
 #!/usr/bin/env python
 import tika